Holocaust Memorial Day

-University staff and students have broad expertise and research interests in the study, education and representation of the Holocaust, and we annually mark Holocaust Memorial Day.
+University staff and students have broad expertise and research interests in the study, education and representation of the Holocaust, and we annually mark Holocaust Memorial Day on and around 27 January.

 University of Winchester staff and students have wide-ranging expertise and research interests around the important topic of the Holocaust.
 Research in History focusses on memory and representation of this traumatic period of modern history, while research in Philosophy of Education concentrates on Holocaust education, young persons’ emotional engagement with the Holocaust and the role of women in Nazi Germany.
 Staff and students work closely with external organisations such as the Holocaust Educational Trust and the Holocaust Memorial Day Trust, as well as museums such as the Imperial War Museum.
 They have published extensively and developed teaching and museum resources.